Patricol/dockerfiles-public/README.md

     * Negligible latency; suitable for developing games and other programs where latency is important during testing.
     * Hardware accelerateable; with KVM and Cuda support.
     * Uniform experience regardless of client hardware.
-      * No-compromises development on Chromebooks without needing to install linux applications or enable developer mode.
+      * No-compromises development on Chromebooks without needing to install Linux applications or enable developer mode.
-      * Very usable on phones; especially when pairing VNC or XRDP with a guacamole stack.
+      * Very usable on phones; especially when pairing VNC or XRDP with a Guacamole stack.
       * VNC, XRDP, and NoVNC all resize the host desktop automatically when the client window changes size/shape.
 (NoVNC needs an option to be selected in the client-side site.)
     * Kept up to date with autobuilding containers.
     * Tailored for (optional) use with Eclipse Che, which provides a web portal for starting docker containers to use as workspaces; and has its own IDE.
     * A new VNC/RDP/NoVNC password is generated when the container starts, and is echoed to the user whenever they start one of those services.
 * other/base/(arch/ubuntu):
   * Relatively minimal base for making GUI applications accessible via VNC; and securely through the web when paired with Guacamole.
-    * Has containers for calibre, digikam, filezilla, google_music_manager, quassel, and virt-manager. (also WIP crashplan)
+    * Has containers for Calibre, DigiKam, FileZilla, Google Music Manager, Quassel Client, and Virt-Manager. (also WIP CrashPlan)
   * Has base containers for both Arch Linux and Ubuntu; for the widest possible package support, and the choice between stabile and cutting-edge versions.
     * Access to the AUR also trivializes the setup for many applications; thus further simplifying maintenance.
   * Supports automatically resizing the server desktop when the client window changes size/shape.